joelouthan/theologic.us/content/posts/here-is-love/2018-07-23-here-is-love-romans-833-all-charges-dropped.md

 I have sinned!
 I have sinned against countless people.
 I’ve worked in the porn industry.
 I have trafficked women for pleasure and profit.
 Who can out sin me?
 NOBODY!
 And if the Bible is correct (bonus: it is), then all of my sins are ultimately against God himself.

-**<span lang="en-US">Against you, you only, have I sinned and done what is evil in your sight, so that you may be justified in your words and blameless in your judgment.**[^1]
+**Against you, you only, have I sinned and done what is evil in your sight, so that you may be justified in your words and blameless in your judgment.**[^1]

 Was Paul is the chief of sinners?
 Try again, chief!
 Paul couldn’t out sin me on his best day.
 I stand at the top as the chief of all sinners past and future.
 I have brought wickedness, destruction, chaos, hostility, evil, and trespass against God.
 I have railed against God.
 I have warred against the Almighty.
 I was the greatest enemy of God because I sinned and continued to sin all the while thinking I am saved by Him while displaying no fruit of that salvation.